zixin448/tp/docs/UserGuide.md

 * `COMMENT` is the message to be commented.

 Examples:
-* `comment id/e0123456 msg/Is unable to attend the next tutorial.`
+* `comment id/e0123456 msg/Unable to attend the next tutorial.`

 ### Listing Commands